quickattack313/expenseMonitor/README.md

 # expenseMonitor
-expenseMonitor - simple tool to analyse your receipts
+Simple tool to analyse your receipts